vporton/zondirectory2/ARCHITECTURE.md

 * votes/votes: item -> comments

 Allowed number of votes:

-- 10 per day
+- unlimited

-- additional 10 votes (not per day) for each message
+Allowed creation of child/parent relations

+- 3 for each message, but not more than 20 total (to avoid market of selling accounts with many points)